thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ```
 What change now is `operations` is replaced by `fns` argument as the input for our utility function.
 Then `compose` function returns another function which will be applied with the list of `fns` argument when it executes.

 The utility function `compose` can now be used with other list of functions easily.
-Infact,`compose` is so useful that many libraries have their own implementation for it e.g. [Underscore](https://devdocs.io/underscore/index#compose) or [Redux](https://redux.js.org/api/compose).
+In fact,`compose` is so useful that many libraries have their own implementation for it e.g. [Underscore](https://devdocs.io/underscore/index#compose) or [Redux](https://redux.js.org/api/compose).
 If you work in React Redux app, the second form of function
 ```js
 compose(minus,add)(1)
 ```